As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

-Before preparing food or after handling potentially contaminated food, such as raw meat, wash your hands.
+Wash your hands before preparing food or handling potentially contaminated food, such as raw meat.
 For best results, wash your hands for 20 seconds or more.

 Don’t forget the food prep surfaces, either.
 Use hot soapy water and regularly wash your counters, kitchen utensils, knives, cutting boards, and anything else that comes in contact with your food.

 Not all foods have the same risks for foodborne illness.
 Avoid cross-contamination of your food by keeping raw meat away from produce and ready-to-eat foods.

 This extends to your refrigerator – leftovers, produce, and other containers should be kept away from trays or containers that hold raw eggs or meat.

 Finally, use knives, pans, cutting boards, and other utensils reserved for raw meats only.

 As a reminder of this rule, some people find it helpful to use red cutting boards for meats and green cutting boards for produce and other foods.

 Many of the different bacteria that cause food poisoning die at a specific temperature.

 The goal is to cook specific foods to a heating point where the bacteria that are most likely to be contaminated will die.
 This includes: